microbecode/zk-languages/README.md

 Some languages (or the ecosystems around them) support also ZK smart contracts (or zkApps).
 In this case, the same multiplication code is also expressed in a contract format, which typically differs from the stand-alone version.

 Do note that especially the contract format evolves rapidly in all ecosystems.
 Anything written here may be outdated already the day after it's written.

+### Basic program

+The used stand-alone program has the following characteristics:

+- It has two inputs: `a` and `b`.
+Of these, `a` is a private input (if the language supports privacy) and `b` is public
+- It has one public output, which is the multiple of `a` and `b`.

+The program, therefore, demonstrates how to write a ZK program where you can prove that you know a private `a` so that `a * b = c`.

 ## Languages at a glance